BlenderNeko/ComfyUI_Noise/README.md

 # Advanced CLIP Text Encode

 This repo contains 6 nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows for more control and flexibility over the noise.
 This allows e.g. for workflows with small variations to generations.
+Currently these nodes require a fork of ComfyUI to function properly which you can find [here](https://github.com/BlenderNeko/ComfyUI).

 ## Nodes